urieco/General-Notes-About-Computing/Hardware/Motherboard.md

 # I/O Interface
 ![I/O interface](Images/Motherboard%206%20IO%20Interface.png)
 ## USB
-- USB - Universal Serial Bus <-- Many due to there are so many different peripherals that utilize the USB interface + power source.
+- USB - Universal Serial Bus <-- There are many types of USB due to the large number of peripherals that utilize the USB interface + power source.
 - A standard connection interface  that enables communication between devices and a host controller such as a personal computer.

 ![USB Types](Images/Motherboard%207%20USB%20Types.png)